Preguntas Frecuentes

 Sobre Nosotros

-The Add Health Parent Study is a collaborative effort between the University North Carolina at Chapel Hill, Duke University, and Columbia University.
-Research Triangle Institute (RTI) International has been contracted to complete the Parent Study interviews.
-This study is being funded by a research grant from the National Institute of Aging.
+The Add Health Parent Study is run by researchers from the Carolina Population Center (CPC) at the University of North Carolina at Chapel Hill.
+It is carried out in collaboration with RTI International and partner institutions including Duke University, the University of Chicago, Columbia University, and the University of Texas Health Science Center at Huston.
+It is funded by the National Institute on Aging (NIA), a part of the National Institutes of Health (NIH).
 For more information on the Parent Study team, you can visit the Add Health Parent Study website at Who We Are – Add Health Parent Study (unc.edu)

 Para comunicarse con nuestro equipo y actualizar su información de contacto, por favor utilice la página de Contáctenos .